I need a freelancer I am a freelancer Pricing

 You have the right to make a complaint at any time to the Information Commissioner's Office (ICO), the UK regulator for data protection issues (http://www.ico.org.uk).
 We would, however, appreciate the chance to deal with your concerns before you approach the ICO so please contact us in the first instance.

-We keep our privacy policy under regular review.
-This version was last updated in October 2021.
+• Changes to the Data Protection Policy and Your Duty to Inform Us of Changes: We keep our data protection policy under regular review.
+This version was last updated in May 2024.
 Historic versions can be obtained by contacting us.

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.

-• Contact Data includes payment/billing address, location town/city and country, work address, email address, telephone numbers, Skype contact details, and social media account details.
+• C) Contact Data: Includes billing address, location (town/city and country), work address, email address, telephone numbers and social media account details.

-• Financial Data includes bank or other payment account and/or payment card details.
+• D) Financial Data: Includes bank or other payment account details and payment card details.

-• Marketing and Communications Data includes your preferences in receiving marketing from us and, if applicable, third parties, your subscriptions to Paydesk communications and your communication preferences.
+• H) Marketing and Communications Data: Includes your preferences in receiving marketing from us and, if applicable, third parties, your subscriptions to Paydesk communications, and your communication preferences.

-We do not collect any Special Categories of Personal Data about you (this includes details about your race or ethnicity (save as apparent from your photograph), religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health, and genetic and biometric data).
-Nor do we collect any information about criminal convictions and offences.
+Aside from political opinion (as derived from your published articles, in accordance with Article 6(1)(f) of the UK GDPR), we do not collect any Special Categories of Personal Data about you (this includes details about your race or ethnicity (save as apparent from your photograph), religious or philosophical beliefs, sex life, sexual orientation, trade union membership, information about your health, and genetic and biometric data).
+Nor do we collect any information about criminal convictions and offenses.

 Where we need to collect personal data by law, or under the terms of a contract we have with you, and you do not provide that data when requested, we may not be able to perform the contract we have or are trying to enter into with you (for example, to provide you with services).
 In this case, we may have to cancel a service you have with us but we will notify you if this is the case at the time.